 When the first co-op homes were built, founding members decided to go beyond the building code of the day with better insulation that made their units more energy efficient.
 Since then, Sundance has been an early adopter of water conservation and recycling, even creating a program that used revenue from recycling bottles and newspapers donated by members to purchase low-flush toilets for their units and rain barrels for the community’s gardens.

 “A number of Sundance members were very concerned about the need for climate action.
 We recognized the urgency of the need to reduce greenhouse gas emissions to keep the climate liveable and knew we wanted to do our part.
 By the time Canada committed to the Paris Agreement, we had already recognized that piecemeal renovations were not enough to address climate change.
-Instead, the co-op got behind a deep energy retrofit project to get us to net zero emissions,” says Sandy Susut, an original member of the committee.
+Instead, the co-op got behind a deep energy retrofit project to get us to net zero emissions,” says Sandy Susut, an original member of Sundance Planning and Development Committee.

 With almost 30 per cent of greenhouse gas emissions coming from buildings, most of which will still be standing in 2050, Sundance membership knew long-term planning for its units had to align with Canada’s Paris Agreement commitment.